 The Company has complied with the applicable Secretarial Standards issued by theInstitute of Company Secretaries of India and approved by the Central Government.

 DETAILS OF FRAUDS IF ANY REPORTED BY THE AUDITORS :

 During the year there was no fraud to be reported by Auditors under Section 143(12) ofthe Act.

 The Company has not accepted any Fixed Deposit during the year.
-No amount on account ofprincipal or interest was outstanding as on the date of Balance Sheet.

 The properties and insurable assets and interest of the Company such as buildingsplants & machineries and stocks amongst others are adequately insured.
 As requiredunder Public Liability Insurance Act 1991 the Company has also taken necessary insurancecover.

 Industrial relations during the year under review have remained extremely cordial andharmonious.
 Your Company has been able to function efficiently because of the culture ofprofessionalism creativity integrity and continuous improvement in all major businessareas as well as efficient utilization of Company's resources for sustainable andprofitable growth.

 Your Directors wish to express their deep sense of gratitude for the efficient andloyal services rendered by each and every employee at all levels without whose wholehearted efforts overall splendid performance would have not been possible and also lookforward the bright future of your Company with confidence.